mkl061/System_Biology/README.md

 6. Everything should be updated in Cytoscape when the script is done loading!

 OBS!
-The script may take a long time to run the first time bacause it needs to download packages.
+The script may take a long time to run the first time because it needs to download packages.
-If nothing happens in Cytoscape the most likely reason is that the CSV file has a seperator other than ";" (which is the Norwegian defult).
-The other seperator is ",".
+If nothing happens in Cytoscape the most likely reason is that the CSV file has a separator other than ";" (which is the Norwegian default).
+The other separator is ",".
 So then you need to change the script.
 It should be clearly marked where.